Table of Contents

 Late withdrawal symptoms peak within 24 to 72 hours and may include:

 Emotionally, individuals may experience intense cravings, irritability, and depression.
-These symptoms can last for several days, with some psychological effects lingering for weeks or even months without proper treatment.
+These symptoms can last several days, with some psychological effects lingering for weeks or months without proper treatment.

 Timeline of Duramorph Withdrawal